ddbj/www/policies-e.md

 ## Terms of Use {#terms-of-use}

-Last updated: 1st April, 2024
+Last updated: 30th June, 2026

 ### Definitions {#definition-of-terms}
 In this Terms of Use, each of the following terms have the following meanings:
   - 'Organization' means the Research Organization of Information and Systems.
-  - 'Center' means the Bioinformation and DDBJ Center of the National Institute of Genetics, the Research Organization of Information and Systems.
+  - 'Center' means the BioData Science Initiative of the National Institute of Genetics, the Research Organization of Information and Systems.
   - 'unrestricted-access database' means a database by which center provides data to user without imposing any restriction on its use or distribution.
   - 'controlled-access database' means a database by which center provides data to user imposing restriction on its use.
   - 'submitted data' means data that submitter provides to Center.